AlonsoBTech/AlonsoBTech/README.md

 - 😄 Just a little something about myself:

-   I'm a passionate IT ethusiast who enjoying building cloud architecture.
+   I'm a passionate I.T ethusiast who enjoying building cloud architecture.
 Working in and with the cloud has been a fun and passionate journey for me (being able to deploy my infrastucture using Terraform is such a satisfying feeling) which I will continue to improve and make myself better! 😄
 - 🔭 I’m currently working on further enhancing my cloud skills and am enjoying the process! 😄